Pheelbert/battlenetwork/README.md

 * Moved origin logic for health UI components into its own function in Entity class Entity::getAnimOffset()
 * Upgraded Thor and SFML
 * Rewrote AnimationComponent to use latest Thor API
+* Rewrote player movement code to use latest AnimationComponent features

 # Author Pheelbert
 Wrote the foundation for the battle engine.
 He wrote the tile-based movement and update system emulating an authentic mmbn player experience.